LeaderPortfolio

 Launched Investment Indicator

-Started an investment advisory newsletter.
+Launched an investment newsletter.

 Philanthropic Impact